marcos4503/plugin-for-portal-evolua/README.md

 - Automatic reloading of the page when completing a stage of the lesson.
 - Support for using the `->` and `<-` keys to navigate between lesson moments.
+- Leaves the browser in full screen automatically when accessing the Portal Evolua.
+- Makes the browser Maximized if you exit Full Screen, within the Portal Evolua.
+- Leave the browser Zoom automatically at 100% when accessing the Portal Evolua.
+- And other minor things...

 # Extension Compatibility